ART for Diffusion Sampling: A Reinforcement Learning Approach to Timestep Schedule: Abstract

 \section{Abstract}

 We consider time discretization for score-based diffusion models to generate samples from a learned reverse-time dynamic on a finite grid.
 Uniform and hand-crafted grids can be suboptimal given a budget on the number of time steps.
-We introduce Adaptive Reparameterized Time (ART) that controls the clock speed of a reparameterized time variable, leading to a time change and uneven timesteps along the sampling trajectory while preserving the terminal time.
-The objective is to minimize the aggregate error arising from the discretized Euler scheme.
-We derive a randomized control companion, ART-RL, and formulate time change as a continuous-time reinforcement learning (RL) problem with Gaussian policies.
-We then prove that solving ART-RL recovers the optimal ART schedule, which in turn enables practical actor--critic updates to learn the latter in a data-driven way.
-Empirically, based on the official EDM pipeline, ART-RL improves Fr\'echet Inception Distance on CIFAR-10 over a wide range of budgets and transfers to AFHQv2, FFHQ, and ImageNet without the need of retraining.
+We introduce Adaptive Reparameterized Time (ART), which controls the clock speed of a reparameterized time variable to redistribute computation along the sampling trajectory while preserving the terminal time, with the objective of minimizing the aggregate Euler discretization error.
+We derive a randomized companion ART-RL that recasts ART as a continuous-time reinforcement learning problem with Gaussian policies, and prove a two-directional bridge between the two: the deterministic ART optimum lifts to an optimal Gaussian policy, and conversely any optimal Gaussian policy must recover the ART control through its mean.
+This bridge turns continuous-time actor--critic learning into a principled, rather than heuristic, route to the deterministic timestep optimum.
+Within the official EDM pipeline, ART-RL improves FID on CIFAR--10 across a wide range of budgets; after one-time offline training, the distilled deterministic schedule transfers without retraining to AFHQv2, FFHQ, and ImageNet at no extra inference cost.